 In this lesson, students will examine the political spectrum and different views on economic issues.
 Afterwards, they will analyze the budget perspectives of all of the political parties currently represented in the House of Commons.
-In the culminating activity, students offer their own opinions through the 2021 consultation survey and analyze their views compared to other young Canadians.
+In the culminating activity, students offer their own opinions through the 2021 Student Budget Consultation survey and analyze their views compared to other young Canadians.